Wednesday, 3 June 2026

 It's always a dilemma, as either a parent or a teacher, how much to tell the child in your care about Covid and its effects.

-Children are naturally curious and with the saturation of TV, youtube, various other platforms such as snapchat (which I don't recommend for children under 16 anyway) and of course facebook its difficult for children to filter out what is real information and what is scary hype.
+Children are naturally curious and with the saturation of TV, youtube, various other platforms such as snapchat (which I don't recommend for children under 16 anyway) and of course facebook, it's difficult for children to filter out what is real information and what is scary hype.
 That's where you come in!
 As an adult you have the life experience and maturity to know what is real or fake news, but how much to tell your child?

 I guess you've noticed how bad news travels lightning fast, especially on social media.
 With every new variant of the Corona virus our tech companions have flooded us with information, some of it helpful, some just sheer sensationalism.
 I find it worrying just how much wrong information is out there, which is why we don't have the TV connected.
 There's news, and then there's the overly dramatic.
 I find I have little patience with it these days!